Make note of your Employee ID number (EID)

 Signing up for Direct Deposit (up to 3 accounts total) means you will get your pay quicker via electronic deposit, versus having a check mailed to your home address (direct deposit can take up to 31 days to activate).
 Your first paycheck is likely to be a paper paycheck.
 To sign up:

-- Logon to UCPath Employee Online Portal at: http://ucpath.universityofcalifornia.edu/
+- Logon to UCPath Employee Online Portal at: http://ucpath.universityofcalifornia.edu/(link is external)

 - Navigate to: Employee Actions > Income and Taxes >Direct Deposit